runekaagaard/django-hypergen/README.rst

 =================

 - Every frontend event calls to the server
-- Python templating is not for everyone.
-Using Django templates is possible but still in alpha
+- Python templating might not be for everyone.
+We found it works great in practice.
 - No realtime capabilities yet, so the server can only push data back when it receives a request

 Developing